open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

       }
     }

-##### Figure 18.
+##### Figure 21.
 Use Case #2.
 Asking and assistant if they are willing and able to support a specific task.

-Figure 18 shows the same bot as Figure 17 being asked if it supports a specific task.
-The optional _dialogEvent_ parameter is used to communicate the specific task that is being requested.
-It is this parameter which distinguishes use case #1 from sue case #2.
-An optional _dialogHistory_ parameter may also be included as described in the _invite_ event.
-This _dialogHistory_ can be used to help the agent decide whether to they are willing and able to support the enquiry or not.
+Figure 21 shows the same bot as Figure 20 being asked if it supports a specific task.
+The extra _context_ and private _utterance_ events are used to communicate the specific task that is being requested.
+It is this which distinguishes use case #1 from use case #2.

     {
       "ovon": {